-- 1. Go to mywebsense.com and log in to your account.
-If you don't have an account, create one and then contact Websense Technical Support to link your account to your Web and/or Email solution subscription key. - 2.
-Click the Downloads tab.

-- 3. Under Download Product Installers, select your Product and Version 7.8.4.
+- 1. Go to My Account and log in to your account.
+If you don't have an account, create one and then contact Forcepoint Technical Support to link your account to your Web and/or Email solution subscription key. - 2.
+Click the Downloads tab. - 3.
+Under Download Product Installers, select your Product and Version 8.2.x.
 The available installers are listed under the form. - 4.
 Click the plus sign ("+") next to an installer entry for more information about the installer. - 5.
 Click the download link to download an installer.

-Setting Up Websense X10G Security Blades
+Setting Up X10G Security Blades

-Web security deployments must set up the Policy Broker and Policy Database server (may be an off-chassis server) before setting up other Security Blades.
-See Big picture, page 13 for details.
+Web deployments must set up the Policy Broker and Policy Database server (may be an off-chassis server) before setting up other security blades.
+See Big picture, page 11 for details.